caribouflex/caribou-react-library/README.md

 [coveralls-badge]: https://img.shields.io/coveralls/user/repo/master.png?style=flat-square
 [coveralls]: https://coveralls.io/github/caribouflex/react-component-library

 # Docs

-See the documentation (link to add) with live editable examples.
+See the [documentation](https://caribouflex.github.io/react-component-library/) with live editable examples.

+# Configuration

+This library is created using the [NWB](https://github.com/insin/nwb) toolkit.

+The documentation is created with [React Styleguidist](https://github.com/styleguidist/react-styleguidist)

+# Build

+Webpack is used to build the documentation part.

+NWB is used for the library build.

-## Style
+# Style

 This will use the [styled-components](https://www.styled-components.com/) library.

+Theming is enabled and can be modified for each components.